frhan/study/Traffic-Trainer/ch-3-The-RVV.md

 The red pedestrian light shown above can be substituted by a yellow flashing light, which means that this light then warns of a danger.

 ## Flow control traffic light systems

 - allow passenger cars on to the acceleration lane at certain intervals, facilitating joining the through carriageway of the motorway.
 - it only apply to drivers of passenger cars and can be ignored by other drivers!

 ## **page 9/14**

+### Speed limits

 ![Alt text](https://github.com/frhan/study/blob/master/images/TH_02_37.jpg)

+## **page 10/14**

+### Matrix signs

+-Where the speed limit on a matrix signs differs from the speed limit on another sign, the lowest speed limit will apply.

+### Where the speed limit on a matrix signs differs from the speed limit on another sign, the lowest speed limit will apply

+- It is sensible to follow a recommended speed.

+## ** **page 11/14**
+What is your speed limit?

+### Local roads

+- Broken edge lines.
+- No centre lines.
+- All road users may use these local roads where no area has been set aside for certain types of road users, e.g. a cycle lane for pedal cyclists and a pavement for pedestrians etc.
+- The markings on this road indicate that this is a local road within a 60 km/h zon

+### Connecting roads

+- Broken edge Lines.

+- Generally solid centre lines.

+- 80 km/h outside the built-up area and 50 km/h or 70 km/h inside the built-up area.

+- Sometimes agricultural vehicles and brommobielen are allowed on these roads; in that case the centre lines are broken.

+### Through roads

+- Solid edge lines.
+- Solid centre lines.
+- Green filling between centre lines.

 ## NTK